ME369P-396P-ApplicationProgramming/Final-Project---Tinder-for-Cars/README.md

   1. Scrape and aggregate more website and data (including carfax) + include other vehicle options
   2. Use more robust code, speed up scraping, and more accurate data algorithms
   3. Refine GUI interface design and make it more user friendly

+# Architecture

+The code consist of "Cartest.py", which runs the code, the "Backend_logic.py", which stores the functions used for the backend, and the different GUI pages is found in the folder "Pages", one for liking, one for storing.
+A functional programming approach is used for running the logic behind the code, and the names of the functions should be self explanatory.